 Personnel will be assigned responsibilities by the BIC that do not exceed their skills, knowledge and experience.
-The BIC is, as the name implies, in charge and is therefore responsible for the designation of tasks.
+As the title implies, the BIC is in charge, and responsible for the designation of tasks.
 All volunteers and staff must follow the BIC's directions.